paulcair/paulcairns/content/skillsportfolio/electro-mechanics/6-dof-robot/index.md

 I am starting to see that solving this robot using the analytical method may be too complex.
 Therefore I am going to explore using the Jacobian method.

 Let's see... not sure what to do next...i'll watch that youtube tutorial and work my way through it.
-I may start with the spreadsheet and work my way through
+I may start with the spreadsheet and work my way through...

 {{<image pcb.jpg>}}